SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ### Structure

-The JSON stylesheet consists of a list of style rules defining for each UI element (`tags` field) the related formatting styles (`properties` field).
-Each JSON stylesheet also provides predefined formatting styles used as fallback (`values`).
+The JSON stylesheet consists of a collection of _style rules_, and styling _values_.

+_Style rules_ are flexible structures that can be designed to respond to specific contexts of use.
+The more specific the context to use a style is, the more complex the style rule becomes.
+For instance, a style rule may target the hover state of a validation button on a specific screen.

+Each style rule includes:
+- a _rule_ that identifies UI element types, characteristics, or features using _tags_ (see [`tags` field](#fields)) and thus determines the conditions for its application.
+- a set of _properties_ that either identify formatting styles (see [`properties` field](#fields)), or refer to styling _values_.

+_Values_, are a centralized collection of  styling properties intended to be applied by reference and reused in multiple contexts.
+For example, `values` properties may identify the brand identity colors to be used as the  main color palette for the website's backgrounds, page titles, menu items, an mode.
+Centralizing formatting styles within the `values` object ensures consistency and easy maintenance of the stylesheet.

 ```
 styles
+    style
         rule
             tags
         properties
+    style
         rule
             tags
         properties
-    …
+    ...
     values
+        styling property 1
+        styling property 2
+        ...
 ```
 The JSON stylesheet is stored on the client side and then customizable by the client.